mgb45/ECE3091_resources/README.md

 ### Running PyTorch on your raspberry pi

-I found this [guide](https://qengineering.eu/install-pytorch-on-raspberry-pi-4.html) very helpful.
-However, the raspberry pi is really not suited to deep learning (Consider the [Nvidia Jetson](https://developer.nvidia.com/buy-jetson) if you want a better embedded computer for this).
-You can run models, but don't try to train on the pi.
+Note that the raspberry pi is really not suited to deep learning (Consider the [Nvidia Jetson](https://developer.nvidia.com/buy-jetson) if you want a better embedded computer for this).
+You can run models, but I wouldn't try to train bigger models on the pi.